yineng999/openlmis-devops/README.md

 ### Run your virtual machine

 Navigating to the OpenLMS-TechOps root directory, run `vagrant up`.
-Ansible will install all packages you declared in `provisioning/playbook.yml` file.
+Ansible will install all packages you declared in `provisioning/vagrant-playbook.yml` file.

-Note: If your Internet connection is slow, get the box LMIS-2.0.box from Danni and run `vagrant box add openlmis-box LMIS-2.0.box`.

 If your machine is already running, you want to provision again, just need to run `vagrant provision`.
 More vagrant commands read [here](http://docs.vagrantup.com/v2/cli/).

 To ssh into your box, run `vagrant ssh`.

-##Supports

-### Provision more dependencies
-If you want to add more dependencies to install.

-#### Install via ansible-playbooks

-Find the awesome [Ansible Playbooks](https://github.com/snowplow/ansible-playbooks).
-You can find most common tools/dependencies.
-Copy the specific role under `ansible-playbooks/roles` to `OpenLMS-TechOps/provisioning/roles/`.
-And add the role to your `provisioning/*-playbook.yml`.

-See example in this commit [Add karma to provision](https://github.com/gongmingqm10/OpenLMIS-TechOps/commit/d074174cd2285df6dc5ba64e27aaa033547f1211).
+## Provision CI server
+run `ansible-playbook --extra-vars '{"DBPASSWORD":"[specify_a_db_password]", "MAILPASSWORD":"[specify_your_mail_server_password]"}' -i provisioning/hosts provisioning/aws-ci-playbook.yml`

+Make sure your local ssh config is set up to use the CI host and user.

+## Provision QA server
+run `ansible-playbook --extra-vars '{"DBPASSWORD":"[specify_a_db_password]", "MAILPASSWORD":"[specify_your_mail_server_password]"}' -i provisioning/hosts provisioning/aws-qa-playbook.yml`

+Make sure your local ssh config is set up to use the QA host and user.

+## Deploy to QA
+run `ansible-playbook --extra-vars '{"BUILD_NO":"xx", "DBPASSWORD": "xxxx"}' -i provisioning/hosts deployment/deploy-to-qa-playbook.yml`

 #### Install via ansible-galaxy